aztfmod/documentation/website/docs/enterprise-scale/landingzones/platform/ignite.md

 :::note
 On the first execution of the rover ignite command, you will notice some red errors.
-It is exepected as nothing has been deployed yet and the rover ignite is trying to find the launchpad and the services already deployed.
+It is expected as nothing has been deployed yet and the rover ignite is trying to find the launchpad and the services already deployed.

 ```bash
 TASK [[level0-launchpad] Get launchpad tfstate details] **************************************************